 Dashboard map: Map displayed on Force dashboard home screen.
 It will show the location of all vehicles with devices in your fleet and whether they are active or inactive.

-Drivers: Drivers are company employees/drivers registered in Force by fleet admins and then assigned (and unassigned) to specific fleet vehicles.
+Driver: Drivers are company employees/drivers registered in Force by fleet admins and then assigned (and unassigned) to specific fleet vehicles.

 Drivers tab: In the Force app, the Drivers tab displays all drivers registered to your Force fleet.
 Details shown include first and last name, assigned vehicle(s) and vehicle plate number.

 Fleet: The vehicles into which you have inserted devices and that are activated and registered in Force.
+Multiple fleets can be created in your Force dashboard.

 Force Fleet Tracking: Small-business fleet monitoring and tracking solution powered by Mojio, available at forcefleettracking.com.